Tax Assessment: Meaning, Calculation and Benefits

 In India, property taxes are usually paid to the local municipal corporation.
 Some homeowners choose to pay their property taxes through an escrow account set up by their mortgage lender.

 If you are looking to tap into the equity of your property, a Bajaj Finserv Loan Against Property can be a smart choice.
 With substantial loan amounts of up to Rs.
-10.50 crore*, competitive interest rates, long repayment tenures extending up to 15 years*, it’s a flexible and convenient solution for homeowners looking to leverage their property.
-The quick online application process and speedy disbursal within 72 hours* of approval further make it a compelling choice
+10.50 crore*, competitive loan against property interest rates, long repayment tenures extending up to 15 years*, it’s a flexible and convenient solution for homeowners looking to leverage their property.
+The quick loan against property application process and speedy disbursal within 72 hours* of approval further make it a compelling choice.

 Whether you are planning to refinance your existing home, or tap into your home equity, understanding property tax assessment can help you make informed decisions.
 And with a Bajaj Finserv Loan Against Property, you can leverage your property to meet your financial needs.
 Apply today!